samtuga1/binary_conversion/README.md

 # binary_conversion

-This is a simple python code which converts any number(integer) to your preferred binary Feel free to copy it
+This is a simple python code which converts any number(integer) to your numeriacl representation of numbers Feel free to copy it